KenYew/python-playground/HIDDEN.md

         profit = currentPrice - minBuyPriceEndingHere # Calculate current profit using currentPrice maxProfitSoFar = max(maxProfitSoFar, profit)
     return maxProfitSoFar

 # Kadane's Algorithm Concept
 # O(n) Time | O(1) Space - where n is the length of the input array
 def kadane(array):
-    # 1: Initialise two pointers for array traversal (maxSumEndingHere and maxSoFar)
+    # 1: Initialise maxSumEndingHere pointer at the beginning of array and maxSoFar to keep track of max sum so far
     maxSumEndingHere = array[0] # Summation of all adjacent elements up to this point maxSoFar = array[0] # Maximum value of summations calculated so far
     # 2: Traverse the array and compute for each element